dobodu/BOSCH-BNO085-I2C-micropython-library/README.md

 100% inspired by the original Adafruit Circuitpython I2C library for BNO08X Copyright (c) 2020 Bryan Siepert for Adafruit Industries

+THIS LIBRARY IS WORKING ON RASPBERRY PICO AND ALSO ON ESP32-S3* *ESP32 S3 need a firmware compiled with ESP-IDF 5.3.2 (maybe 5.3.1 will also work)

 Need an I2C setup like